ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 4. They Look Pretty Good

 This is a personal choice.
-When I first started to see fat bikes in bike stores a few years back, I have to admit, I thought they looked pretty cool.
-Those 4 inch tires give the bike an imposing presence.
-I can see the appeal, but I know a lot of people who think they just look ridiculous – each to their own I guess!
+When I first started to see fat bikes in bike stores a few years back, I thought they looked pretty cool.
+Those 4-inch tires give the bike an imposing presence.
+I can see the appeal, but I know many people who think they look ridiculous – each to their own, I guess!

 5. Dealing with Obstacles

 If you accidentally ride over some road debris on a regular e-bike with skinny 35 mm tires.
-The chances are you may damage your rim, or worse still come off the bike.
+You may damage your rim or, worse still, come off the bike.
 The bigger the tire, the less of a problem this becomes.
-Plus, if you want to be more adventurous and ride more challenging terrain, fat tires cope pretty well.
+Plus, fat tires cope pretty well if you want to be more adventurous and ride more challenging terrain.

 Fat Tire E-Bike Cons